digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/lifecycling/callable-bond.rst

 Also, note that there is an *amount* in the election above.
 This allows the elector to create an election for a specific number of holding units.

-Now, we have what we need to actually lifecycle the bond:
+Now, we have what we need to actually lifecycle the bond.
+The ``Apply`` choice is exercised in order to process the election:

 .. literalinclude:: ../../finance-lifecycling/daml/Scripts/CallableBond.daml
   :language: daml